-You can be forgiven for not knowing exactly how tax reform will affect reverse mortgages — after all, with the legislation itself passed hastily to capitalize on rare consensus among Congressional Republicans; accountants and other financial professionals will likely be busy sorting out the implications all the way through tax day and beyond.
+You can be forgiven for not knowing exactly how tax reform will affect reverse mortgages — after all, with the legislation itself passed hastily to capitalize on rare consensus among Congressional Republicans, accountants, and other financial professionals will likely be busy sorting out the implications through tax day and beyond.

 For many homeowners, the disappearance of a tax deduction for home equity interest will have a significant impact on their annual tax bills, whether they have a forward mortgage or a HECM product.
 But as retirement blogger Tom Davison points out, not all interest is created equal.

 Different types of mortgage debt

 Let’s say you use a HECM for purchase to buy a new house.
 The interest that accrues on the mortgage counts as “acquisition debt,” meaning you can still deduct it from your taxes each year; this even applies if you used a forward mortgage to buy your house, then refinanced it into a reverse mortgage later.